Comments on “Klueless Massimo”s Account (Massimo Pigliucci) of the Mary Beard (Twitter) debate

 This allowed other philosophers who are clueless about the true debate make statements about the situation, perhaps even forgetting that philosophers should subscribe by some norms of critical thinking before making utterances.

 A philosopher of science, Massimo Pigliucci tried to jump in on the Mary Beard debate solely from twitter comments, not getting what the argument was about, then wrote the highest ratio of BS commentary over original text (only a few tweets).
 Had he understood anything about statistics he would have worried about the high noise signal ratio he produced.

 My point is here.
 His …

 I got angry with him because a philosopher should not engage in strawman arguments.
 It would be bullshitting [clearly in the Franfurt sense of the word].
 Yet he did it and thought he could do it with impunity.
-My issue with Beard was representativeness: you do don’t mess with people’s perception of the past.
+My issue with Beard was representativeness: you do don’t mess with people’s perception of the past and don’t binarize races lumping all “other” in one block.
 He went off about scientism, something I spent my life fighting using probability limits.

 But it seems that, to him, statistics and probability is something you get out of STAT101 with standard hypothesis testing.
 Here is my response commenting on his text.
 I glanced randomly at his article, finding some substantial error every time.

 Core of the Debate

 Klueless Massimo wrote all this crap not realizing what the core of my argument was about.

 I spent my life working with historical data.Time series (longitudinal) data points don’t repeat themselves, by definition — cross sectional does.
 Quants work with time series.
 So there is a branch of probability and statistics that Klueless Massimo knows nothing about.